 - Iontophoresis (applying a low-intensity electric current while the affected areas are immersed in an electrolyte solution)

 - Botulinum toxin

 However, not all patients respond to these treatments.
-For patients with severe hyperhidrosis, surgery is the treatment of choice.
-Surgeons at the University of Wisconsin Hospital and Clinics now perform a new, minimally invasive procedure to safely and effectively treat hyperhidrosis.
+For patients with severe hyperhidrosis of the hands, surgery is the treatment of choice.
+Surgeons at the University of Wisconsin Hospital and Clinics perform a minimally invasive procedure to safely and effectively treat hyperhidrosis.

 The procedure is known as ETS, or micro-invasive endoscopic thoracic sympathectomy.
 It involves removing the portions of the sympathetic nerve chain that cause the excessive sweating: ETS (Micro-Invasive Endoscopic Thoracic Sympathectomy)